What can you do as a free member?

 There are also several mechanics we’ve grown to take for granted that simply aren’t here.
 TMs (Technical Machines) are single-use items.
 If you use your one copy of Earthquake on the wrong Pokémon, it’s gone forever.

 This means, too, that you often have to go back to having an HM Slave.
 In the 2020s, Pokémon games have moved away from Hidden Machines, but in Kanto, you still need moves like Cut, Fly, Surf, and Strength to finish the game.
-These moves cannot be easily deleted, so most players end up dedicating their sixth party slot to a "slave" Pokémon—usually a Nidoran—that exists purely to carry these moves so the main team’s movesets stay clean.
+These moves cannot be easily deleted, so like most players, I ended up dedicating my sixth party slot to a "slave" Pokémon—usually a Nidoran—that exists purely to carry these moves so the main team’s movesets stay clean.

 pokemon firered pidgey levelling up